Eggless Vanilla Cake

 My Notes:

-1. As mentioned earlier try cake flour for the all purpose flour used in the recipe to get a fluffier cake.
+1. Try cake flour for the all-purpose flour used in the recipe to get a fluffier cake.

-2. Freshly squeezed orange juice and grated orange zest can be used instead of water to give a nice flavor to the cake.
+2. Freshly squeezed orange juice and grated orange zest can be used instead of water to flavor the cake.

 3. In Canada we get a 300ml can of condensed milk unlike in the US where you can get a 14oz can (which is approximately 400ml).
-The original recipe uses a 14oz can and I think that’s the reason my cake was not very sweet.
+The original recipe uses a 14oz can, which is why my cake was not very sweet.

 Nutrition Facts